luigi311/Blog/content/widevine/index.md

 ```

 Once completed, give your system a reboot and you should be good to go!
 Try opening the bitmovin drm testing site and see if it reports widevine is supported.

+# Special thanks

+- AsahiLinux for developing and maintaining the installer
+- Widevine folks for creating a software L3
+- Google for releasing widevine L3 binaries for both AMD64 and ARM64, hopefully more architectures too at some point